Julian-Rgb/face-and-digit-recorginizer-using-Svm-and-Ocr/README.md

 # Face-and-Digit-recorginizer-using-Svm-and-Ocr
-This Repository is made by Me
+This Repository is made by our team

 # Cara Penggunaan
 Tools dan Bahasa Pemrograman Yang Digunakan